 Furniture at the 2013 NAB Show

-Edward Gross with Forecast Consoles sits at the MASTERVision APC console.
-Changes abound as we move further along into the 21st century.
-These certainly include the changing landscape in broadcast control rooms—CRT monitors and associated gear are now museum relics and the broadcast furniture manufacturers have reflected this sea change in their designs.
-Such new designs with enhanced functionality and operator comfort were greatly in evidence at this year’s NAB Show.
+One of TBC’s latest broadcast console offerings Forecast Consoles will display the MasterVision console, a new addition to the company’s MasteRail product line.
+The console features a very low profile and shallow depth console that’s geared more to the video production workstation user than master control room applications.
+Forecast also continues to promote their accomplishments in creating “green” cnvironmentally-sustainable console products.

-Forecast Consoles introduced a new addition to its MasterRail product lineup, the MasterVision console.
-It’s designed especially to accommodate touchscreen technology and addresses the growing requirement for multiple monitors with the lowest possible sightline.
-Forecast also showed the latest upgrade for its SightLine monitor wall system; it’s based on single plane geometry and features “single Allen wrench” assembly of upright and lateral extrusions.
+Omnirax will show some of the latest innovations in their Phoenix broadcast furniture line, which is built with the same materials and construction techniques as the company’s high-end Innova broadcast furniture line, but comes with a significantly lower price point.

-KAE spotlighted their collection of pull-out racks for VTRs, LCD panels and Macs and PCs.
+KAE Corp. will show their line of pull-out racks for Macs and PCs,VTRs LCD monitors.

-Middle Atlantic Products’ display included demonstrations of its new height-adjustable Sit/Stand functionality for Middle Atlantic ViewPoint consoles.
-The Sit/Stand lift system provides pre-set height settings to help reduce operator fatigue and enhance user comfort.
-The company also showed its new VTC Series mobile videoconferencing/presentation cart system that feature equipment mounting space, support capability for single display screens of up to 80-inches or dual screen configurations of up to 70-inches and weighing as much as 250 pounds.
+TBC Consoles will display its IntelliTrac line with some advanced models tailored for integrated production system automation applications.
+One of these is a console that specifically designed to accommodate systems such as Grass Valley’s Ignite or Broadcast Pix’s Granite.

-TBC Consoles brought along the latest in its popular TracSeries of consoles and monitor walls, along with its new models based on TBC’s IntelliTrac system that are specifically designed to accommodate integrated video production systems such as Grass Valley’s Ignite or Broadcast Pix’s Granite.
-They feature a “wraparound” design with monitor and keyboard placement to facilitate one-person operation.
+Winsted’s EnVision Command series console Winsted will show off the latest in its EnVision Command console series.
+These feature a new modular design and are available in single-, double-, or triple-tier configurations, with each tier supporting either 7.5- or 15-inch “slat-track sections for mounting multiple video monitors for the best viewing positions.
+Winsted will also unveil E-SOC control stations, which are “part workstation/part console” and designed for adaptability, as well as ergonomic considerations to improve an operator’s situational awareness when monitoring complex systems.

 The latest product and technology information